juliensimon/gradio-mcp-server-builder/docs/getting-started/quickstart.md

 - "Calculate the area of a circle with radius 5"
 - "What's the area of a circle with radius 10 meters?"
 - "Compute the area for radius 3.14"

+#### How the Client Works

+The generated client creates an intelligent agent using smolagents and presents it through a Gradio chat interface.
+When you run the client:

+1. **Connection**: It automatically connects to your running MCP server
+2. **Tool Discovery**: It queries the server to discover all available tools and their metadata
+3. **Agent Creation**: It initializes a local language model (SmolLM3-3B by default) to power the agent
+4. **Chat Interface**: It launches a web-based chat interface where you can interact naturally
+5. **Natural Language Processing**: The agent understands your requests and automatically selects appropriate tools
+6. **Execution**: It executes the selected tools with proper parameters and returns conversational responses
+7. **Error Handling**: It gracefully handles errors and provides helpful feedback

+#### Client Features

+The generated client includes several advanced features:

+**Intelligent Agent**: The client creates an AI agent powered by a local language model that can understand natural language requests and automatically select appropriate tools.

+**Natural Language Interface**: Instead of selecting from menus, you can simply chat with the agent using natural language.
+For example, "Calculate the area of a circle with radius 5" or "What's 10 plus 20?"

+**Automatic Tool Selection**: The agent automatically determines which tool to use based on your request, eliminating the need to manually select functions.

+**Conversational Responses**: The agent provides natural, conversational responses that include both the results and helpful explanations.

+**Web-Based Interface**: A beautiful Gradio chat interface makes interaction intuitive and accessible from any browser.

+**Local Model Support**: The agent runs entirely locally using the SmolLM3-3B model, ensuring privacy and fast response times.

+#### Integration with Other Tools

+The smolagents-based client is designed to work seamlessly with other MCP-compatible tools and frameworks.
+You can:

+- Use it as a reference for integrating your server with other MCP clients
+- Extend it to add custom functionality or testing capabilities
+- Use it as a starting point for building more sophisticated MCP applications
+- Share it with users who want to test your server programmatically
+- Integrate it with other AI frameworks and tools that support MCP
+- Use it as a foundation for building conversational AI applications

+#### Customizing the Client

+The generated client code is fully customizable.
+You can modify it to:

+- Change the language model used by the agent (e.g., use a different Hugging Face model)
+- Customize the agent's behavior and response style
+- Add custom error handling or logging
+- Implement additional testing scenarios
+- Add batch processing capabilities
+- Integrate with other testing frameworks
+- Add custom parameter validation logic
+- Modify the chat interface appearance and functionality

 ### Sample Prompt Generation